Temple of Poseidon, Cape Sounion: A Visitor’s Guide

 3. Cape Sounion Footpaths

 Making up the rest of the Archaeological Site of Sounion are a series of footpaths leading up and down the hillsides to the north and west of the temple.
 While there isn’t much to see along the routes, there are some ancient ruins of the barracks and walls of the ancient fortress built during the Peloponnesian War.
-It also offers fantastic views of the Aegean Sea.
+It also offers fantastic views of the Aegean Sea and comparable buildings in the distance.

 How to Get to the Temple of Poseidon, Greece?